-In my personal experience, it started like a kind of game included inside a training.
+In my personal experience, it started as a kind of game included inside a training.
 We stood up, the floor was divided into four sections, and based on questions that the coach was asking, we moved.

-When the questions ended, we were standing over the section that most approached to our personality, which identified a color.
+When the questions ended, we were standing over the section that most approached our personality, which identified a color.

 But how could a simple color help us to know better the people around us?

 As you may have imagined, each color is linked to a personality type.
-Then, what if I told you that most of us could be identified with a color.
+Then, what if I told you that most of us could be identified with a concrete color.
 And that knowing the color, you would see your strengths and weaknesses, but also, and most importantly, know others?

 Treat others as you would like to be treated.